abhishek-kumar-gupta/learn-angular/006_forms.md

 - **Reactive Approach** (Form is created programatically and synchronized with the DOM)

 **NOTE:** We don't use "**action**" on the form here as we are not going to directly submit it to the server.
-Rather we will handle it using angular and sent it to server via Angular's HTTP methods.
+Rather we will [template](#Reactive) handle it using angular and sent it to server via Angular's HTTP methods.

 # Template Drive Approach
 To start make sure you have imported the **"Forms Module"** in app.module.ts (in imports array).